 An Alumni Story

-As we were the first Bethania Kids home, we have the oldest alumni from the original 7 children that came to Dayavu Home.
+As Dayavu Home was the first Bethania Kids home, it has the oldest alumni.
 At the beginning, Dayavu Home included both boys and girls.
-Mrs. Anita returned last year to talk is us about growing up at Bethania Kids’ first home.
+Alumna Mrs. Anita returned last year to talk to us about growing up at Bethania Kids’ first home.
 She shared her life story and how Bethania Kids saved her life.
 With tears of joy, she shared the pain of growing up in extreme poverty before coming to live at Dayavu Home.
 She is now happily married, has a small child, and she works as a nurse in a local government hospital.
 We are very proud of Mrs. Anita!

 The Town of Kannivadi and Our Home